• Browse topics

 In most cases, the reason that access control is broken is simply because it has not been implemented, in which case, of course, the mitigation is to implement it!
 If we were to implement some rudimentary access control on the GET endpoint in the code above, it might look something like this:

-In this case, the getCurrentUser() function would return the details of the currently authenticated user, based on their API key.
+In this case, the getCurrentUser() function would return the details of the currently authenticated user.
 If the user's ID is not the same as the ID they are requesting, then it will return an "Access Denied" message instead of the grade details.

 The PATCH endpoint presents a different problem, because we want teachers to be able to upgrade the grades, but not students.
 In this instance, we need to implement role-based permissions.
 A rudimentary example may look like this: